-Most tourists don't find themselves on this beautiful remote island, so you will have an authentic island experience.
+Most tourists don't find themselves on this beautiful remote island, so you will have an authentic island experience if you choose to visit.
 The locals here like to keep things simple and slow, living off the land and sea, so you won't notice any big resorts or crowds here.

-Mafia Island is made up of powder-soft, white-sand beaches and thick, protective mangroves.
-The island is home to various uncommon land animals, such as hippo, wild boar, and bushbabies.
+Mafia Island is made up of powder-soft, white sand beaches, and thick, protective mangroves.
+The island is home to various uncommon land animals, such as hippos, wild boars, and bush babies.

-There is also the Mafia Island Marine Park that provides you the unique experience of swimming with whale sharks, the world's largest fish.
-You can again book cultural island tours where you can learn about the island's history and see the ancient ruins that are still standing today.
+There is also the Mafia Island Marine Park that provides you with the unique experience of swimming with whale sharks, the world's largest fish.
+You can additionally book cultural island tours to learn about the island's history and see the ancient ruins that are still standing today.

 Similar to other beaches, this lovely spot is still a secret to the majority of tourists.
-While you can still do similar activities like diving and snorkeling, you can do them with fewer people!
+While you can participate in similar activities like diving and snorkeling, you can do them with fewer people around!